onera/Cassiopee/CPlot/doc/source/tkPlotXY.rst

 ########

 tkPlotXY is a 2D plotting library based on Matplotlib.
-The aim of tkPlotXY is to provide to users an easier scriptable interface and a useful graphical interface in the mean time.
+The aim of tkPlotXY is to provide to users an easier scriptable interface and a useful graphical interface for plotting data in arrays or pyTrees.
-This documentation focuses only on the scriptable interface.
-To know more about its graphical interface, some tutos will soon be available.

 tkPlotXY uses preferentially 1D-data from pyTrees but in the scriptable interface, some other ways to define datas are available and will be exposed in this document.